 Essentially you're buying premium class tickets at highly discounted prices by using your miles to book them.

-Right now you can buy miles for United with a 100% bonus until June 14 (June 13 if you’re in the US), 2019.
+Right now you can buy miles for United with a 100% bonus until September 10, 2019.
 This flash sale is the best bonus United offers on purchasing miles.

 The current offer works in tiers, here's how many miles you need to buy to access each bonus tier: